keisku/kubectl-explore/README.md

 Examples:

-# Explore the resource selected by fuzzy-finder.
+# Find the the field explanation from supported API resources.
 kubectl explore

-# Explore "pod" fields.
+# Find the the field explanation from "pod"
 kubectl explore pod

-# Explore "pod.spec.containers" fields.
+# Find the the field explanation from "node.spec"
 kubectl explore pod.spec.containers

-# Explore fields in the selected context.
+# Find the the field explanation from supported API resources in the selected cluster.
 kubectl explore --context=onecontext

 Flags:
       --api-version string             Get different explanations for particular API version (API group/version)